vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

 >It is one of the *Divide and conquer* algorithms.

 ## Features
 * It can't preserve the elements with the same value.
-In other words, the order of elements with the same value can be changed.
+In other words, the order of elements with the same value can be changed. (unstable)
-* A list is divided into 2 sublists.
-This process is repeated.
-* The "pivot" is used to partition the array into two sub-arrays, based on its value.
+* "Pivot" is used to partition the array into two sub-arrays, based on its value.

 ## Process
 1. Choose a pivot element.